 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 I have been looking for a shipping container for years now.
-I have been a little lazy in regards to actually making an effort and actually finding one but with this guide I found, I can now focus and get a great deal.
+I have been a little lazy with regard to actually making an effort and actually finding one.
+But with this guide I found, I can now focus and get a great deal.